ministryofjustice/moj-frontend/docs/design-system-statuses.md

 ## ‘Official’ status <span class="govuk-tag govuk-tag--green"  style="vertical-align:middle;" aria-hidden="true">Official</span>

-Official building blocks have either:
+Official building blocks have had:

-- started as ‘experimental’ or ‘to be reviewed’ and then had an organisation-wide discovery and multidisciplinary team review (with accessibility testing)
-- been developed for the Probation Digital Services (PDS) platform
+- a comprehensive discovery
+- multidisciplinary team input
+- accessibility testing

 Usage is thoroughly documented.

+They may have started as ‘experimental’ or ‘to be reviewed’.

 ### How to use ‘official’ building blocks

 You can use ‘official’ building blocks in every product phase.
+They’ll be supported and maintained in the long term.
-PDS components are only to be used for services on the Probation Digital Services (PDS) platform.

-‘Official’ building blocks will be supported and maintained in the long term.
+Some official building blocks are only for use in particular areas, for example the Probation Digital Services (PDS) platform.
+This will be stated clearly on the documentation, MOJ Frontend and in Figma.

 ## ‘Archived’ status <span class="govuk-tag govuk-tag--grey"  style="vertical-align:middle;" aria-hidden="true">Archived</span>